When Your Child Has a Fracture: Treatment with External Fixation

-A fixator (bar) is attached to the pins on the ends that sit outside the body.
+A bar (fixator) is attached to the pins on the ends that sit outside the body.

 Your child may remain in the hospital for a few days after the surgery.
 Before your child leaves the hospital, you will be shown how to care for your child at home.

-If the fractured bone is in the leg, your child may be told to avoid putting his or her full weight on it.
+If the fractured bone is in the leg, your child may be told not to put their full weight on it.
 This means crutches or a walker may be used to aid walking.

 When is the fixation removed?

 Healing of the fracture generally takes a few months.
 When the surgeon determines that the fracture has healed, the fixation is removed.
 This is often done in the doctor’s office.